lightninglabs/lightning-app/mobile/README.md

 ## Building lnd

 Before running the app, we will build mobile binaries for `lnd` so GRPC calls can be made during runtime.
-Check that your version of lnd (v0.8.0+) includes the lnd mobile build tools added in [this PR](https://github.com/lightningnetwork/lnd/pull/3282).
-Then from the `lnd` project root run:
+From the `lnd` project root run:

 ```
 make clean